trink/streaming_algorithms/docs/lua_matrix.md

 - column (unsigned)

 *Return*
-- The value at the specifed cell or nil if the request was out of bounds.
+- The value at the specified cell or nil if the request was out of bounds.

 #### get_row
 ```lua